ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 application, such as a jar name or a project directory name.
 These classes are then loaded with special `ClassLoader` that is recycled when change is detected.

-_Note:_ `ktor-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself, don't expect it to be reload automatically.
+_Note:_ `ktor-server-core` classes are specifically excluded from auto-reloading, so if you are working on something in ktor itself, don't expect it to be reload automatically.
 It can't work because core classes are loaded before auto-reload machinery kicks in.
 The exclusion can potentially be smaller, but it's hard to analyse all the transitive closure of types loaded during startup.